Mary Watson (pioneer): Legacy

-In the intervening years, Watson's story was retold in numerous newspaper and folk accounts, including heroic poems, usually with little attention given to the Aboriginal and Chinese aspect of the events.
+In the following years, Watson's story was retold in numerous newspaper and folk accounts, including heroic poems, usually with little attention given to the Aboriginal and Chinese aspects of the events.

+The retribution killings devastated Aboriginal communities and their traditional economies in the region, which had already been affected by expanding agriculture and the discovery of gold, leading to the establishment of Cooktown in 1873.
+In 1886 the first Aboriginal mission was established at Elim Aboriginal Mission by German Lutherans.
+The mission, along with the Cape Bedford Mission, was the foundation of the present Hope Vale settlement, where many Dingaal people continue to reside.

-Five years after her death, a public subscription was raised to fund the Mary Watson's Monument, a marble drinking fountain in the main street, completed in 1886.
+Five years after her death, a public subscription was raised to fund the Mary Watson's Monument, a marble drinking fountain on the main street, completed in 1886.

 A highly dramatic version of the story has been told by Australian author Ion Idriess in one of his a lesser-known titles The Opium Smugglers (1948), and was touched upon by Robert Drewe in his novel, The Savage Crows (1976).

-Australian painter Alan Oldfield's series of paintings 'The Story of Mrs Watson, 1881', begun in 1986 and exploring the spiritual dimensions of the events, are now in the permanent collection of the Cairns Art Gallery, North Queensland.
+Australian painter Alan Oldfield's series of paintings The Story of Mrs Watson, 1881, begun in 1986 and exploring the spiritual dimensions of the events, are now in the permanent collection of the Cairns Art Gallery.

+Author Suzanne Falkiner undertook extensive research and collaborated with Oldfield to publish Lizard Island: The Journey of Mary Watson in 2001.
+Falkiner interviewed Aboriginal people and members of the Chinese community to obtain oral histories of events.
+Gordon Charlie an elder of the Dingaal people, suggested that the Aboriginal men were not trying to kill Mary, but drive her away from their ceremonial site.
+Archaeological and anthropological findings have shown that the house was built on ceremonial ground, with ceremonial stone rings found nearby.

-An Arthur C Clarke character in his 1963 novel Dolphin Island accurately retells the tale mentioning both Aboriginal people and Chinese servants changing only the island's name to Dolphin Island.
+An Arthur C. Clarke character in his 1963 novel Dolphin Island accurately retells the tale mentioning both Aboriginal people and Chinese servants, changing only the island's name to Dolphin Island.

 The Queensland Museum holds the iron tank, the paddles, and Watson's bible.
 The John Oxley Library holds her two diaries (her regular diary on Lizard Island and the one she wrote during the voyage in the tank).
 The diaries are considered a treasure of the State Library of Queensland featured on the John Oxley Library blog.
 The James Cook Historical Museum in Cooktown holds a replica of the iron tank.